loot/loot/CONTRIBUTING.md

 To translate everything but masterlist messages, first fork this repository.
 All file paths given below are relative to its base folder.

+Keep in mind that you don't need to submit a perfect pull request; just follow the instructions below to the best of your ability and we will correct any coding-related mistakes when we review your submission.

 ### Translating the Installer

 First check that an [Inno Setup translation](http://www.jrsoftware.org/files/istrans/) exists for your language.
 Unofficial translations are acceptable, but require a bit of extra handling.
 If there isn't an official or unofficial translation for Inno Setup, you're better off making a translation and getting it listed on the linked page before continuing.